 This 3-Day backpacking elopement at Evolution Lake was one of the most magical, most intimate weddings I’ve ever witnessed.
 Gary and Carmen reached out with only 5 week’s notice with their dream to elope at Evolution Lake over a 3-day weekend.
 In a year of unknowns, sometimes the last minute ideas are the best.
 Thankfully, we are all seasoned hikers so we knew what we were getting into.
 We planned a 3-day itinerary of crossing over Lamarck Col (quite the feat!), camping and hiking through the Darwin Bench, and ending at Evolution Lake.
 I was so psyched to get back out to the Sierra Mountains, even after hiking the entire John Muir Trail a few weeks prior.
-This post is about how to plan your own backpacking elopement.
+This post should help you think through all the logistics for how to plan your own backpacking elopement.

 The cliché goes, “The journey is better than the destination,” and I have to agree.
-If all you want is some stunning photos, obviously we can find some easier destinations with a quick hike and a vista!
-Let me be clear – there is nothing wrong with that.
+If all you want is some stunning photos, obviously we can find some easier destinations with a quick hike and a vista.
+There is nothing wrong with that.
 Each kind of elopement comes with pros and cons, and I’m here to share details so you can decide for yourself what you want.

 The Sierra backcountry is only accessible during the warmer season while snow has melted.
 This can begin as early as June, but some years the snow doesn’t melt until well into August.
 Then, access continues through September, and sometimes into October.

-Don’t get me wrong: a backpacking elopement is not for the faint of heart.
+Honestly, a backpacking elopement is not for the faint of heart.
 In the best of years, there’s only a 2 week window where you might avoid all of the following challenges.
-And we can’t predict that window so there’s no way to plan perfectly!
-But here’s what you’re up against and we can choose the “least of the evils” and go from there.
-Keep reading about how to plan a backpacking elopement.
+And we can’t predict that window so there’s no way to plan perfectly.
+But here are some of the primary seasonal challenges we are up agains while planning a backpacking elopement.